Market Street Railway (transit operator): Electric and United Railroads

-However transit technology was still moving on, and the new electric streetcar quickly proved to cheaper to build and operate than the cable car, and capable of climbing all but San Francisco's steepest hills.
+However transit technology was still moving on, and the new electric streetcar quickly proved to be cheaper to build and operate than the cable car, and capable of climbing all but San Francisco's steepest hills.
 In 1893, Stanford died and the company was taken over by the Southern Pacific Railroad.
-The company was again renamed to the Market Street Railway Company, and began the process of converting its lines to electric traction.
+The company was again renamed to the Market Street Railway Company, and began converting its lines to electric traction.
 In 1895, MSRy inaugurated service on the Fillmore Counterbalance, which was the steepest rail line to date, operating as a hybrid of counterbalance funicular and electric traction.

-In 1902, the Southern Pacific Railroad sold their San Francisco railways to a syndicate of eastern investors, led by Patrick Calhoun, which consolidated with other San Francisco lines into a new company called the United Railroads of San Francisco (URR).
+In 1902, the Southern Pacific Railroad sold their San Francisco railways to a group of eastern investors: Patrick Calhoun's Baltimore Syndicate.
+It consolidated them with other San Francisco lines into a new company called the United Railroads of San Francisco (URR).

 Conversion to electricity was resisted by opponents like Rudolph Spreckels and other property owners who objected to what they saw as ugly overhead lines on the major thoroughfares of the city center.
 At 5:12 am on April 18, 1906, those objections were swept away as the great San Francisco earthquake struck.
 The race to rebuild the city allowed the company to replace all but the steepest of its cable car lines with electric streetcar lines.

-On May 14, 1906, Supervisors gave United Railroads permission to string overhead trolley wires on Market St. The next day the Examiner accused United Railroads of exploiting the disaster to push through its overhead trolley franchise.
-United Railroads proceeded to install overhead power on all of its lines.
+On May 14, 1906, Supervisors permitted United Railroads to string overhead trolley wires on Market St. The next day the Examiner accused United Railroads of exploiting the disaster to push through its overhead trolley franchise but they proceeded to install overhead power on all of its lines.
 The San Francisco graft trials were a series of attempts from 1905 to 1908 to prosecute both government officials accused of receiving bribes.
 These included members of the San Francisco Board of Supervisors, San Francisco Mayor Eugene Schmitz, attorneys Abe Ruef and Tirey L. Ford, and the business owners who were paying the bribes.